We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Type of Light

-The type of light hitting a diamond affects both fire and brilliance.
+The type of light hitting a diamond affects its light performance.

 LED lights create more fire in a diamond than fluorescent light.
-This is why diamonds often display significant fire in indoor settings.
+So diamonds often display significant fire in indoor settings.

 When they’re placed under LED lights, you can notice a diamond’s fire even from several feet away.